taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 * eyes: dark green
 * skin: dark olive
 * typical outfit (as an adult Automata): loose trousers that cinch at the knees, chest wrap for breast support
-* piercings made of eSyrup metal, meaning they can shape-shift
+* piercings made of SynTh metal, meaning they can shape-shift
   * left eyebrow
   * piercings all the way up the helix of both ears, filled with thin, delicate rings; lobes of both ears have one small, delicate stud piercing
-* tattoos made of eSyrup ink, meaning they can shape-shift
+* tattoos made of SynTh ink, meaning they can shape-shift
   * back: cyclonic cloud formations
   * above the right hip: a [New World Quail](https://en.wikipedia.org/wiki/New_World_quail)
   * left shoulder: a stylized image of [the chemical structure of the repeating unit of polychloroprene](https://en.wikipedia.org/wiki/Neoprene#/media/File:Polychloroprene.png), the polymer that makes up neoprene.
-  * right hand: a depiction of an eSyrup culture; near the elbow, the culture bubbles as droplets of water and a sprinkling of sand fall into the eSyrup culture; by the wrist, the culture funnels into a syringe, its tip traveling down the palm to end in a point at the middle finger tip.
+  * right hand: a depiction of an SynTh culture; near the elbow, the culture bubbles as droplets of water and a sprinkling of sand fall into the SynTh culture; by the wrist, the culture funnels into a syringe, its tip traveling down the palm to end in a point at the middle finger tip.
   * legs: dendritic line art that encodes Nicola's lineage and Automata history

 ## Asoka Morei